Who will lead Europe after Merkel? Presidents and prime ministers jockey for the job.

 Germany will continue to wield immense influence.
 However, Merkel’s experience and reputation give her clout that none of her potential successors as chancellor could hope to match anytime soon.
 And so her departure will create an opening — for the first time in more than a decade — for other leaders to assert themselves and their vision for Europe.

 A few favorites have emerged in the competition.
-French President Emmanuel Macron, head of the E.U.’s second biggest economy, has been jockeying for years to be the next leader of Europe.
+French President Emmanuel Macron, head of the European Union’s second-biggest economy, has been jockeying for years to be the next leader of Europe.
 Italian Prime Minister Mario Draghi, best known for saving the euro while president of the European Central Bank, also has several of the necessary credentials.

 But analysts, politicians and diplomats tend to agree that no one person is capable of filling Merkel’s loafers.
-Instead, they say, it will probably involve a coterie of premiers.
-Probably all of them men.
+Instead, they say, it will probably involve a coterie of premiers — probably all of them men.

 “Merkel’s exit creates a problem with leadership, a hole at the heart of Europe,” said Giovanni Orsina, director of Luiss Guido Carli University’s School of Government in Rome.
 “Either the new chancellor fills that void, or we need to conceive of a collective convergence.”

-The will be a marked shift in the balance of power, said a senior E.U. diplomat, and other European leaders will have to step up.
+There will be a marked shift in the balance of power, said a senior E.U. diplomat, and other European leaders will have to step up.

-“This cannot only be done by one, it has to be done by the group,” he said, speaking on the condition of anonymity to discuss the sensitive political situation.
+“This cannot only be done by one.
+It has to be done by the group,” he said, speaking on the condition of anonymity to discuss the sensitive political situation.

 Merkel isn’t expected to leave office immediately after the election.
-The results are likely to be messy, coalition talks could go through the end of the year — or beyond.
+The results are likely to be messy, and coalition talks could go through the end of the year — or beyond.
 Merkel would stay on as a caretaker until a new government is formed.

 And then?
 Whoever steps into the job — the candidates include Armin Laschet, Olaf Scholz and Annalena Baerbock — would need time to settle in, and to establish themselves, before they could expect to command the sort of attention that Merkel has in Europe and internationally.

-“Any German chancellor will move into a powerful position,” said Daniela Schwarzer, the executive director for Europe and Eurasia at the Open Society Foundation.
+“Any German chancellor will move into a powerful position,” said Daniela Schwarzer, the executive director for Europe and Eurasia at the Open Society Foundations.
 “Any next German chancellor will bring some experience and bring the same weight of the country to the table, but the personal weight will not be the same.”

-If Britain were still in the E.U., some of the power might shift across the English Channel.
+If Britain were still in the European Union, some of the power might shift across the English Channel.
 But in a post-Brexit world, London cannot expect to speak on behalf of the continent.

 So, many heads are turning toward Paris.